Mini51/Discord-Companion/README.md

 Your friends discord tags will be logged to `./LOG/output.json`

+There will be accounts you can not frined on there since they were either blocked or banned from discord.
 <hr>

 <h3>If you enjoy the tool feel free to star the so that more people can find it.</h3>